All Products

 The method that is used to encrypt the stored data.
 Valid values:

-• Encrypted: recommended.
-DBS uses AES-256 to encrypt data.
+• Encrypted (recommended): AES-256 is used to encrypt the stored data.

 The server-side encryption feature is used in OSS.
-When you upload an object to OSS, OSS encrypts and stores the object.
+When you upload an object to a bucket for which server-side encryption is enabled, OSS encrypts and stores the object.
 When you download the encrypted object from OSS, OSS decrypts the object and returns the decrypted object to you.
 For more information, see Server-side encryption.

-• Non-encrypted: The backup data is not encrypted.
+• Non-encrypted: The stored data is not encrypted.

-6. In the Configure Backup Time step, configure the parameters that are described in the following table and click Next in the lower-right corner of the page.
+6. In the Configure Backup Time step, configure the parameters that are described in the following table and click Next.

 Parameter